RH3D/E3NG_docs/into.md

 [Configurator]{: .btn .fw-400 .text-yellow-300 .v-align-middle .px-6 } - Get the Bill of Material, the actual list of printed parts and some other details.

-[Build manual]{: .btn .fw-400 .text-yellow-300 .v-align-middle .px-6 } - Under construction.xx
+[Build manual]{: .btn .fw-400 .text-yellow-300 .v-align-middle .px-6 } - Under construction.

 [Join the Discord]{: .btn .fw-400 .text-yellow-300 .v-align-middle .px-4 } - To search for help, be part of the community and see what others have built.

-[Support my work]{: .btn .w-50 .fw-400 .text-yellow-300 .v-align-middle } - If you want to directly support the project.
+[Support my work]{: .btn .fw-400 .text-yellow-300 .v-align-middle } - If you want to directly support the project.

 [Instagram]{: .btn .fw-400 .text-yellow-300 .v-align-middle } or [YouTube]{: .btn .fw-400 .text-yellow-300 .v-align-middle } - To view some general content about the project.